 When the semester started a few weeks ago, I thought I was going to hate Tuesdays.
-Wake up at 7:30am, hour commute to school, piano lesson at 10am, 2-hour studio class at 3pm (almost entirely in Korean), then hour commute to the prayer tabernacle for practice, then serve from 8-10pm.
+Wake up at 7:30am, hour subway/bus commute to school, piano lesson at 10am, 2-hour studio class at 3pm (in Korean), then hour subway/bus commute to the prayer tabernacle for practice, then serve at the prayer tabernacle from 8-10pm.

 But in the midst of all that weariness, I felt inspired and alive.

 It’s because Tuesdays are my music-making days.
 First I get to make music in precise classical music mode, then I get to make music in free-flowing, spontaneous worshipful improvising mode.
 So completely different, but both so awesome.
 And both make me better at the other.

 After almost officially setting a date for my spring piano recital last week, I got stressed out.
 I wasn’t going to be ready.
 It was going to be a nightmare.
 Maybe I shouldn’t give a recital at all.
 I asked myself a familiar question: What level of excellence would be “good enough”?

 During studio class, the professor said that music is 감동 (gam-dong).
 Gam-dong: feeling or emotion.
 Music is emotion.
 Music is supposed to move people.
 If it doesn’t evoke emotion, it’s not really music.
 Once she said it, it was so obvious.
 Sometimes you get too close to something to see what it actually is.